lucasshiva/wordle/README.md

 **Features**
 - No limits!
 Play as much as you want.
+- Different languages.
-- The same words from the original Wordle.
+  - The `en_us` version contains the same words from the original Wordle.
 - Different modes for more fun!
+- A visual keyboard.

 ## Modes